IRNAS/vitaprint-calibration/Basic calibration/00_general_calibration.md

 #### Step 3 - Determining material polymerization time and rough layer height.
 - RUN "03_cal_tdry.gcode"
 - EVALUATE created mesh to evaluate line drying time.
 The line is well dry when the needle doesn't make a smear while crossing it.
 Use table to calculate polymerization time.
+A time unit is calculated from:

+t=path_distance/Fx60

-A time unit is calculated from t=path_distance/Fx60 [seconds for 1mm of covered way].
+[1min (60s) for 1mm of covered way].
 The double line represents the extrusion step (phase 1), the single line represents the scratching step (phase 2).
 The numbers show the distance in mm from extrusion to scratch.

 <pre>          --------      --------      --------      --------
           |      |      |      |      |      |      |      |